-Courses in Music Theory & Musicianship MUS 100.
-Fundamentals of Music Theory Arts and Humanities Group 1 course
+Courses in Music Theory & Musicianship

+MUS 100.

+Fundamentals of

+Music Theory

 A basic course that enables the non-music major to understand the manner in which the elements of music are constructed and combined in order to form a coherent musical expression.
 Not open to students in the School of Music.